Bandie/grub2-signing-extension/README.md

 Run `grub2-unsign` to unsign the bootloader.

-Then run `grub2-mkconfig -o /boot/grub/grub.cfg` to write the new config.
+Then run `grub-mkconfig -o /boot/grub/grub.cfg` to write the new config.

 After this run `grub2-sign` again to sign the new changings.